Any77/qvUberDashboard/README.md

 # qvUberDashboard
 > QlikView app to Analyse your Uber trip data and usage.

-Did you ever wonder how much did you spent so far in Uber?
-What would look like overlapping all your trips?
+Have you ever wondered how much you spent so far in Uber?
+What would it look like to overlap all your trips?
 The impact of the fare surges in your final charged price?
 With whom did you split more trips?
 Your trend usage or hourly usage pattern?
 I'm sure you did.
 And I did too :) That's why I created this App.

 Well, to be honest, all started in a pub.
 As many good stories..
 I was chatting around with some friends, complaining about me always going to their area instead of finding a middle point.
 They said that's not true..
 I was unable to prove it back at those days, not anymore.. :)